Welcome to Philosophy at Memorial

 Yet make no mistake: philosophy is a challenging and demanding subject, in which there are no short cuts and we all need as much help as we can get.
 For that reason, from its earliest beginnings in ancient Greece, philosophy has been a social activity and is inseparable from debate and discussion.
 This is why our department makes every effort to be the kind of place where students have the opportunity for philosophical debate and discussion outside as well as inside the classroom.

 You will find a great deal going on.
 We not only offer a wide range of courses covering all the key areas of philosophy, but we also welcome and encourage you to join us in our various activities.
 These, for professors as well as for students, are a key part of the learning and career-enhancing experience that university offers.
 Are you ready for the challenge?

-Philosophy courses may be taken simply as general arts electives or in the context of Minor, Major, Honours or multidisciplinary programs.
+Philosophy courses may be taken simply as general arts electives or in the context of Minor, Major, Honours or multidisciplinary programmes.

-Normally, Philosophy 1200/2200 is prerequisite to all courses at the 3000 level, though all courses are open to any student as electives with the permission of the head of the department.
+Normally, Philosophy 1200 is the prerequisite to all courses at the 3000 level and above, though all courses are open to any student as electives with the permission of the head of the department.

 Philosophy is the study of general and fundamental problems concerning matters such as existence, knowledge, truth, beauty, law, justice, validity, mind, and language, using a critical, generally systematic approach relying on reasoned argument.

 Philosophy is one of the most influential of all areas of study, providing the frameworks in which we think and act.
 Allowing us to make sense of ourselves and our surroundings, Philosophy teaches not what to think but how to think.

 WHY STUDY PHILOSOPHY?